 How is Net Loss Different from Gross Loss?

 Net loss must also not be confused with Gross Loss which is the negative cash left after COGS is deducted from total revenues.
 If the result is in positive, it would be termed as Gross Profit and if the result is negative it would be termed as Gross Loss for that period.

 Net Loss is not just another accounting term but an important indicator of how well a business is performing and is called as the ‘bottom line’ both practically, because it is mentioned at the bottom of the income statement, and also figuratively because of its significance in that no matter what odds a business might be facing but if it succeeds in generating profits, things are still looking up and vice versa.

 However, it goes without saying that it must not be seen in isolation because a number of times net losses are registered simply as a result of some temporary or transitory change in business operations or production facilities, which must not be considered a cause of concern for the future success of the business.
 It is only when continual losses are occurring due to inefficient marketing, sub-quality products or very expensive production along with other issues that a business must take necessary actions to turn things around to survive and prosper.

 Net Loss Video

-This has been a guide to what is Net Loss Income?
-Here we understand the causes and impact of such Losses along with practical examples.
-We also discuss how Net loss affects taxable income.
+This has been a guide to what is Net Loss and its definition.
+Here we discuss the formula to calculate Net Loss along with practical examples and how it affects taxable income.
 You may learn more about accounting basics from the following articles –